Navidfoumani/ConvTran/README.md

 ## Credits

-Some Parts of the Code are taken from [TST](https://github.com/gzerveas/mvts_transformer).
+Some parts of the Code are taken from [TST](https://github.com/gzerveas/mvts_transformer).